 Proper spacing and staking are essential for healthy plants and good fruit production.
 Planting distance depends on the type of tomato grown.
 Ideal spacing for home garden tomatoes is generally 24 to 36 inches between plants.
 Planting closer than 24 inches reduces air circulation around the plants and can trigger disease outbreaks.
 Large-vine tomatoes should be spaced 36 inches apart.
 Rows should be 4 to 5 feet apart.

 Staking improves marketable yield, fruit set and fruit quality and also makes harvesting easier.
-Staked plants are less likely than unstaked plants to get diseases.
+Staked plants are less likely to get diseases, since their foliage dries more quickly following rain or heavy dew.
 Stakes can be made from a 6 foot long, 1 x 2-inch piece of wood, pointed at one end.
 Place it firmly into the ground about 4 inches from the plant at time of transplanting.
-Use soft cord for tying plants to the stake, and allow at least half an inch of slack for stem enlargement.
+Use soft biodegradable twine for tying plants to the stake, and allow at least half an inch of slack for stem enlargement.

 Many gardeners prefer to support tomato plants in cylindrical wire cages.
 Mesh should be wide enough for a person's hand to fit through to pick fruits.
 This method saves time required for staking, pruning and tying.

-Determinate and semideterminate varieties typically do not require pruning.
-However, large-vine (indeterminate) varieties benefit from the removal of some of their axillary or side shoots, or from being topped to prevent plants from becoming too bushy and tall.
+Determinate and semi-determinate varieties typically do not require pruning.
+However, large-vine (indeterminate) varieties benefit from the removal of some of their axillary or side shoots, "suckers", or from being topped to prevent plants from becoming too bushy and tall.

 When plants are grown in cages, less pruning is required.
 Break out only enough shoots to allow good light and air movement through the cage.